ignore

 Oregon's ocean recreational salmon fishery originated with boats fishing in the bays on stocks returning to freshwater in the fall.
 A few boats would venture out into the ocean on favorable days.
 The late 1940s and early 1950s marked the beginning of increasing effort by both the charter and private boat fleet in the ocean.
 Better and safer equipment plus the development of small boat basins and launching ramps and other support facilities in many coastal towns encouraged ocean fishing.

-The primary targeted species of the Oregon recreational fleet has traditionally been coho salmon with chinook a distant second.
+The primary targeted species of the Oregon recreational fleet has traditionally been coho salmon with Chinook salmon a distant second.
 The fishery has been sampled by ODFW's Ocean Salmon Management Program since the early 1960s.
 Ocean creel data was supplemented by salmon/steelhead tag license data through the 1980 season.
 An extensive statistical creel data collection program began in 1979, and that data has been the sole source since 1981.

-The peak catch and effort year was 1976 when 538,400 angler trips resulted in a catch of 79,300 chinook and 501,300 coho.
+The peak catch and effort year was 1976 when 538,400 angler trips resulted in a catch of 79,300 Chinook salmon and 501,300 coho salmon.
 The daily bag limit in 1976 was 3 salmon and the season lasted from April 10 to December 31.
-In 1996, the seasons and catch quotas were very limited; and resulted in an ocean catch of only 11,210 chinook and 7,176 coho from 43,962 salmon angler trips.
+In 1996, the seasons and catch quotas were very limited; and resulted in an ocean catch of only 11,210 Chinook salmon and 7,176 coho salmon from 43,962 salmon angler trips.

 Contact:

-Justine Kenyon-Benson - Assistant Project Leader
+Justine Kenyon-Benson - Project Leader

 E-mail: Justine.Kenyon-Benson@odfw.oregon.gov